 Laura brings a wealth of knowledge of what constitutes persuasive advocacy.
 She has experience with a wide variety of substantive fields, including disputes involving contractual matters, workers compensation, mortgage foreclosure and insurance matters.

 Laura is a former law clerk to both Justice Charles Freeman of the Illinois Supreme Court, and Justice Thomas Hoffman of the Illinois Appellate Court.
 She also worked as an extern in the United States District Court for the Northern District of Illinois for the late Judge Nicholas Bua.

 In addition, Laura has experience working at boutique law firms focused on intellectual property and personal injury law.
-Laura has represented a variety of individuals in pro bono matters involving landlord-tenant disputes and domestic orders of protection.
+Laura represents a variety of individuals in pro bono matters involving landlord-tenant disputes and domestic orders of protection.

 A graduate of Loyola University School of Law, she was a member of the Consumer Law Journal and recipient of the leadership and service award.